 Cloud applications are becoming an increasingly prevalent model for delivery of services to individuals and organisations around the world.
 The widespread use of this model, in turn, translates into an increased need for Data Centres, establishing them as one of today’s major consumers of electricity and as one of tomorrow’s threats to grid supply stability.

 The energy consumption of Data Centres has become a significant issue for both the industry and policy makers.
 Energy efficiency best practices are already widely adopted in the design and choice of technology for controlling the cooling of computing infrastructures, for monitoring energy use and discovering inefficiencies, and for supporting integration of renewable energy generation locally.
 The impact of these, however, is not sufficient to counterbalance the continuously increasing need for more Data Centres and greater electricity consumption.

 As part of the modernisation of the grid, new opportunities have emerged for Data Centres to become a major player in their local environment – particularly in a smart city context, in order to benefit from access to both additional supply capacity to cover their own power requirements and an electricity marketplace to resell surplus instantaneous energy.
 The GEYSER project is working towards realising such coordination by defining a framework which enables Data Centres to optimise their energy use and at the same time offer demand response services towards the smart city and the grid.
-A key element of the approach is an in depth understanding of the current data center energy profile, both in terms of consumption and production: this is necessary to effect the right level of control to maximize the energy efficiency of the system.
+A key element of the approach is an in depth understanding of the current data center energy analytics, both in terms of consumption and production: this is necessary to effect the right level of control to maximize the energy efficiency of the system.

 The limitations of conventional monitoring for supporting load management and demand response mechanisms